eligrey/myrandom.js/README.md

 ### Opera & Safari

 Use [Tampermonkey](https://tampermonkey.net/) or a similar userscripts manager extension.
+Opera and Safari support is untested.
+Please report any issues that you may encounter.